Interstitial-induced ferromagnetism in a two-dimensional Wigner crystal

 The two-dimensional Wigner crystal (WC) occurs in the strongly interacting regime ($r_s \gg 1$) of the two-dimensional electron gas (2DEG).
 The magnetism of a pure WC is determined by tunneling processes that induce multi-spin ring-exchange interactions, resulting in fully polarized ferromagnetism for large enough $r_s$.
 Recently, Hossain et al.~[PNAS 117 (51) 32244-32250] reported the occurrence of a fully polarized ferromagnetic insulator at $r_s \gtrsim 35$ in an AlAs quantum well, but at temperatures orders of magnitude larger than the predicted exchange energies for the pure WC.
 Here, we analyze the large $r_s$ dynamics of an interstitial defect in the WC, and show that it produces local ferromagnetism with much higher energy scales.
 Three hopping processes are dominant, which favor a large, fully polarized ferromagnetic polaron.
 Based on the above results, we speculate concerning the phenomenology of the magnetism near the metal-insulator transition of the 2DEG.

 The two-dimensional electron gas (2DEG) has proven to be a rich platform for studying strongly correlated phases of matter, despite its deceptively simple Hamiltonian

 The important dimensionless parameter in the problem is the ratio $r_s$ of the typical interaction and kinetic energies; $r_s = 1/(a_\mathrm{B} \sqrt{\pi n})$, where $n$ is the electron density and $a_\mathrm{B} = 4\pi \epsilon \hbar^2 /m e^2$ is the effective Bohr radius.
-The electrons form an unpolarized Fermi liquid (FL) when $r_s$ is small, whereas a Wigner crystal (WC) phase occurs when $r_s > r_{\mathrm{wc}} \approx 37 \pm 5$~\cite{Wigner1934, tanatar1989QMC}.
-Recently, experiments on ``ultraclean'' AlAs quantum wells reported the appearance of a fully polarized ferromagnetic insulating phase when $r_s \gtrsim 35$~\cite{hossain2020ferromagnetism, hossain2021valley, kim2021discovery}, where the physics of the WC plays a key role.
+The electrons form an unpolarized Fermi liquid (FL) when $r_s$ is small, whereas a Wigner crystal (WC) phase occurs when $r_s > r_{\mathrm{wc}} \approx 31 \pm 1$~\cite{Wigner1934, tanatar1989QMC, drummond2009QMC, attaccalite2002QMC}.
+Recently, experiments on ``ultraclean'' AlAs quantum wells reported the appearance of a fully polarized ferromagnetic insulating phase when $r_s \gtrsim 35$~\cite{hossain2020ferromagnetism, hossain2021valley, kim2021discovery}, where the WC physics may play a key role.
 Ferromagnetic tendencies near the metal--insulator transition have also been seen in a variety of other 2DEG systems~\cite{ferro1, ferro2}.
 In this paper we explore a new mechanism of ferromagnetism in the large-$r_s$ regime.

 There have been many previous theoretical studies of the magnetism of the WC~\cite{Roger1984WKB, chakravarty1999WC, Katano2000WKB, Ceperley2001exchange, voelker2001disorder}.
 Deep within the WC phase (in the $r_s \to \infty $ limit), a semi-classical instanton method allows an asymptotically exact calculation of various multi-spin ring exchange energies $J_{\mathrm{wc}}$.
 The result of these calculations is that the WC (and hence the 2DEG) is fully spin-polarized in the $r_s \to \infty$ limit~\cite{Roger1984WKB, chakravarty1999WC, Katano2000WKB}.
 This result has been corroborated by a path integral Monte Carlo calculation~\cite{Ceperley2001exchange}.
 Therefore it is tempting to say that the observed fully polarized ferromagnetic insulator is the ferromagnetic WC.
 However, we will see that such a mechanism provides a minuscule energy scale (i.e.~temperature scale $T^*$) for the ferromagnetism, which is much below those accessed in the experiments.
 Moreover, the theoretical studies suggest~\cite{Roger1984WKB, chakravarty1999WC, Katano2000WKB, Ceperley2001exchange, voelker2001disorder} that the dominant exchange interactions are actually antiferromagnetic in the experimentally relevant range of $r_s\sim 40$ of the 2DEG.